soumilinandi/Healthcare-Fraud-Detector-Tool/README.md

 ## Welcome to our project : Fraud detector Tool in Medicare 👋
 We put on our big data and machine learning hats to use to solve some complex problems of real world in this project.
-We have used PySpark, MLLib, Scikit, Numpy.
+We have used PySpark, MLlib, Sklearn, Numpy.

 #### Steps to reproduce results :
 1. Download datasets :